dj1ch/dj1ch/README.md

 - Minigotchi, a pwnagotchi-like ESP8266.
 This is my most popular project, I highly recommend you check it out, I'll be putting out a new release soon.
 - Pico-key, a proof of concept which I plan on changing

-## Unmaintained/development paused...
-- A cool fork of the pico-ducky, with mouse support.
-I also added some scripts for these for you to use!
-Most of them are written by me.
-I plan on making my own version of this.
-- My (new) portfolio website.
-- Skid attack, a python script that will brick a skid's computer.
-It's still kind of broken at the moment but it does have a clear purpose.
-- Pico honeypot, a honeypot that pretends to be a debian linux server, with the help of a container

-**rip i got removed from eupnea**

-**Small-Catch and Media-Nest are deleted projects.
-Most likely Eupnea will be deleted too. ~~I do not have access to the old code.
-It was not archived either.~~ [nuh uh](https://github.com/dj1ch/Small-Catch-Archive)**

 <img src="https://tryhackme-badges.s3.amazonaws.com/tg.1ch0712.png" alt="TryHackMe">

 <p align="center">